Last Updated: March 2026

 Related Guides

-- Japan Property Taxes and Finance - Detailed tax obligations
+- Taxes and finance — Ongoing obligations

 Official Sources

-- Ministry of Finance - Earthquake insurance system
+- Ministry of Finance — Earthquake insurance

 Final Thoughts